 It may seem like a lot of hard work, but it’s easy to stay on top of steel container maintenance, and the results are necessary to make the most out of them and guarantee a long lifetime.

-If you have any questions about the upkeep of your steel storage container, or you are interested in hiring or purchasing one or more containers from Flintham Cabins, please don’t hesitate to get in touch with our team.
+If you have any questions about the upkeep of your steel storage container, or you are interested in hiring or purchasing one or more containers from Flintham Cabins, including used site cabins, please don’t hesitate to get in touch with our team.
 We are more than happy to assist you with any queries.